goooooouwa/writings/resume.md

 #### Personal responsibility

-As the API Gateway team's Tech BA, responsible for the requirements management through out the whole prodcut lifecycle, including:
+As the API Gateway team's Tech BA, responsible for the requirements management throughout the whole product lifecycle, including:

 - Business requirements gathering
 - Feature design